bobkosse/learn-go-with-tests/bouw-een-applicatie/time.md

 	})
 ```

-Now that we have a clean separation of concerns, checking edge cases around IO in our `CLI` should be easier.
+Now that we have a clean separation of concerns, checking grensgevallen around IO in our `CLI` should be easier.

 We need to address the scenario where a user puts a non numeric value when prompted for the number of players: